technovigno/datchu.github.io/README.md

-# This is Datchu-Smile an adapter version of the game 2048.
+# This is Datchu-Smile an adapted version of the game 2048.

 Just built for my love :)